Page last updated on Feb 2,2019

 While Major Depressive Disorder (MDD) is typically characterized as a disorder of affect, empirical and clinical studies suggest a notable deficit in cognitive function across several domains (Elliott, 2002).
 Depressed individuals not only exhibit dysfunction in cognitive constructs, but also show impairment in the more general qualitative and quantitative aspects of how information is processed, interpreted, and stored (Weingartner et al., 1981).

-In addition, the cognitive deficits noted in patients with MDD vary both in nature and severity, and may include difficulties with a multitude of cognitive constructs, such as learning, attention, and concentration, “effortful” cognitive function, and information processing speed.
+In addition, the cognitive deficits noted in patients with MDD vary both in nature and severity, and may include difficulties with a multitude of cognitive constructs, such as learning, attention, concentration, “effortful” cognitive function, and information processing speed.

 It is widely accepted that during an episode, patients with MDD show cognitive deficits in several domains.
 Neuropsychological deficits have been demonstrated in memory, verbal and nonverbal learning, selective and sustained attention, alertness (simple reaction time on tasks), and executive functions, such as cognitive flexibility, problem-solving, planning, and monitoring (Austin et al., 1992; Veiel, 1997; Zakzanis et al.,1998; Ottowitz et al., 2002).